-Our Board is presently composed of ten directors and is divided into three classes (Class I, Class II and Class III) with staggered three-year terms.
-As previously announced, Gian Fulgoni is retiring from the Board at the 2018 Annual Meeting and is not standing for re-election and Wesley Nichols also is not standing for re-election.
-As a result, effective at the 2018 Annual Meeting, the size of the Board will be reduced from ten to eight directors.
-Because we have not held an annual meeting for the election of directors since our 2015 annual meeting, at the 2018 Annual Meeting, our stockholders will elect: (A) two Class III directors to serve for terms expiring at our 2019 annual meeting of stockholders, (B) three Class I directors to serve for terms expiring at our 2020 annual meeting of stockholders, and (C) three Class II directors to serve for terms expiring at our 2021 annual meeting of stockholders, in each case, to hold office until their respective successors have been duly elected and qualified.
+Our Board is presently composed of nine directors and is divided into three classes (Class I, Class II and Class III) with staggered three-year terms.
+As previously announced, Gian Fulgoni is retiring from the Board at the 2018 Annual Meeting and is not standing for re-election.
+Upon Dr. Fulgoni's retirement, the size of the Board will be reduced from nine to eight directors.
+Because we have not held an annual meeting for the election of directors since our 2015 annual meeting, at the 2018 Annual Meeting, our stockholders will elect: (A) three Class III directors to serve for terms expiring at our 2019 annual meeting of stockholders, and (C) three Class II directors to serve for terms expiring at our 2021 annual meeting of stockholders, in each case, to hold office until their respective successors have been duly elected and qualified.

 The Company's governance framework provides the Board with flexibility to select the appropriate Board leadership structure for the Company.
 In making leadership structure determinations, our Board considers many factors, including the specific needs of the Company and what is in the best interests of the Company's stockholders.
-While the Board does not currently have a formal policy on whether the role of the Chief Executive Officer and Chairman of the Board should be separate, since 2016 the Board has selected its Chairman from among the independent non-employee directors and anticipates that if the Chairman is not an independent non-employee director, the Board would designate a lead independent director.
-The Board recently appointed Mr. Rosenthal, one of our independent non-employee directors, as Chairman.
-We believe this structure is appropriate for the Company at this time, based on the current composition of our Board and management team and recent changes in the business.
-As a result of Dr. Fulgoni's retirement as Chief Executive Officer in November 2017, we do not currently have a Chief Executive Officer.
-However, the Board has formed a CEO Search Committee to direct the search for a new Chief Executive Officer and the Board anticipates appointing a new Chief Executive Officer in the near term.
+The Company may have, at the discretion of the Board, a Chief Executive Officer and a Chairman of the Board.
+While the Board does not currently have a formal policy on whether the role of the Chief Executive Officer and Chairman of the Board should be separate, since 2016 the Board has selected its Chairman from among the independent non-employee directors, and anticipates that if the Chairman is not an independent non-employee director, the Board would designate a lead independent director.
+As a result of recent retirements and departures, we do not currently have a Chief Executive Officer or Chairman of the Board.
+However, the Board has formed a CEO Search Committee to direct the search for a new Chief Executive Officer and the Board anticipates appointing a Chairman of the Board from among its current directors concurrent with the conclusion of its search for a new Chief Executive Officer.